leolion023/Anilist/README.md

 # Data

-The data in this project contains Titles, Formats, Genres, Tags, Popularity, and Release Year for anime on anilist.co.
-Data was collected via their GraphQL API.
+The data in this project contains Titles, Formats, Genres, Tags, Popularity, and Release Year for anime on anilist.co and myanimelist.com.
+Data was collected via their GraphQL API and MAL API, respectfully.
 Pre-compiled versions of the data are available in the project itself via .csv files.
 Users can update the files to include more recent shows via `compile_list.ipynb`.

+**If you would like to run the MAL API code you will need to provide a file called client_id.py with your own client id from myanimelist.com (see client_id.py.example for the format)** s
 - `complete_anilist.csv` (compiled list made in February 2025)
 - `my_anilist.csv` (list of shows from the user’s Anilist page, used for future features)
 - Refer to `compile_list.ipynb` if you would like to create your own lists.